webtopractice/danceforyourself/README.md

 # danceforyourself
-it is demo single web app for dance academy dance for yourself by dharvi.
+it is demo single page web app for dance academy "dance for yourself by dharvi awasthi".
 It is  made using html,css and js.